A Dual-Helix Governance Approach Towards Reliable Agentic Artificial Intelligence for WebGIS Development: Introduction

 Consistency, reproducibility and domain-specific accuracy are some of the most important factors in all WebGIS development tasks.
 Practitioners or developers are required to navigate complex technology stacks, integrating specialized spatial libraries such as Mapbox GL JS, Leaflet or turf.js, while adhering to institutional and industry standards, accessibility requirements and a whole range of other considerations.
 This presents a challenge which is further compounded by a well-documented curriculum gap in GIS education.
 That is, GIS and geospatial professionals are not necessarily trained in modern computing sciences and software engineering principles.
 A review of 210 GIS and geography degree tracks in the U.S. found that only 10\% required a programming course for graduation \citep{bowlick_computer_2017}.
 Furthermore, existing GIS programming instruction often focuses narrowly on scripting within proprietary software environments rather than broader software engineering principles \citep{bowlick_course_2020}.
 This results in a workforce that may lack the cyber literacy necessary to create and navigate complex WebGIS development projects \citep{shook_cyber_2019}.
 Similarly, software engineers, developers and programmers traditionally trained in these disciplines are not necessarily skilled in understanding geographic principles, geospatial data handling or cartographic communication.
 This mismatch can result in faulty web maps rendering data on ''Null Island'' \citep{juhasz_i_2022} or simply in ineffective web maps unable to fulfill their promise \citep{mooney_mapping_2020}.
 Developing well-intended and functional WebGIS applications that adhere to both software engineering and geospatial best practices therefore requires a unique mix of two distinct skillsets.
 However, we note that this is not a GISCience-specific problem and the gap is known in general research software engineering as well \citep{cosden_research_2022, goth_foundational_2025}.

 Most recently, artificial intelligence (AI) systems capable of planning, executing and iterating on complex tasks emerged, often called Agentic AI systems.
 They offer potential assistance for knowledge-intensive work, such as software development, even in the geospatial domain \citep{mai_opportunities_2024, hu_geoai_2019, li_giscience_2025}.
 However, when applied to WebGIS contexts, current agentic approaches show significant reliability gaps and therefore may not be the solution to the current needs of the GIS workforce.
 Just like how \citet{heaton_claims_2015} observe that many scientific software developers acquire their development knowledge from other scientific developers who also lack formal training, reliance on unvalidated agentic systems can lead to similar issues.
-In experimenting with agentic AI solutions for production WebGIS projects, we encountered systematic failures that can be traced back to fundamental limitations of the underlying large language model (LLM) architectures.
-These constraints ($C1 - C5$) manifest in five core areas:
+In experimenting with agentic AI solutions for production WebGIS projects, we encountered systematic failures stemming from five core LLM limitations.
+Current models struggle with long-context comprehension degradation (C1) \citep{liu_lost_2024} and cross-session forgetting (C2) over extended development cycles.
+Additionally, inherent output stochasticity (C3) and frequent instruction-following failures (C4) preclude the enforcement of mandatory domain standards, such as strict cartographic rules or coordinate reference system consistency \citep{zhou_instruction-following_2023}.
+Finally, standard mitigation strategies like fine-tuning exhibit adaptation rigidity (C5), requiring resource-intensive, opaque updates rather than auditable, immediate behavioral corrections \citep{ouyang_training_2022}.